 There is a tendency in some circles to ignore or discount the emotional aspect of fear of the stranger , or to find fault with populist politicians etc. This is not very helpful.
 Policy making which does not take into accounts peoples fears and aspirations is not going to get very far .
 Also as Kant notes migrants have not always been a positive for the receiving countries, with the some glaring examples being seen in the colonial era.

-In the economic sphere it should be noted that its incorrect to view immigration as necessarily bad.
-There may be economic benefits associated with immigration depending obviously on the identity of the immigrants involved.
+In the economic sphere it should be noted that there may be economic benefits associated with immigration depending obviously on the identity of the immigrants involved.
 However even unskilled people may bring economic benefits.
 Lowering wages at the bottom end of the scale may benefit the economy as a whole, the solvency of pension funds may be improved by the immigration of young and active people etc.

 Lots of countries including the UK are prepared to grant citizenship fairly automatically to anyone with a given stash of cash.